- Virtual Consultations Available

 It’s important to know that there are hostile workplace laws that protect workers from unfavorable environments.
 Speaking with a lawyer can help you understand your rights, distinguish your case, and file your claim and lawsuit.

 According to federal law, you have up to 300 days to file a legal claim if you’ve been the target of hostile workplace behavior.
-However, In texas, you have 180 days to file a sexual harassment claim if that was the type of hostility you experienced.
+However, in Texas, you have 180 days to file a sexual harassment claim if that was the type of hostility you experienced.

-If you live in Texas and have been a victim of a hostile workplace based on discrimination, harassment, or any other unlawful reason The Galo Law Firm can help.
+If you live in Texas and have been a victim of a hostile workplace based on discrimination, harassment, or any other unlawful reason, The Galo Law Firm can help.

-Our experienced lawyers have faced employment law for 30 years and are committed to defending Texas workers’ rights.
+Our experienced lawyers have practiced employment law for 30 years and are committed to defending Texas workers’ rights.
 We can connect you with our team of skilled attorneys to handle your hostile work environment lawsuit and get the compensation you deserve.

-At the Galo Law firm, we pride ourselves on our commitment to our client’s well-being.
-We understand that every client is unique and each case deserves personalized attention.
+At The Galo Law Firm, we pride ourselves on our commitment to our clients’ well-being.
+We understand that every client is unique, and each case deserves personalized attention.

-Harassment at work can be a nightmare but we’re here to help.
-Contact us today call 210-361-8043.
+Harassment at work can be a nightmare, but we’re here to help.
+Contact us today by calling us at 210-764-6135 or visiting the office in San Antonio.